In a Nutshell

 Auto Loan Debt

-The U.S. has a car ownership rate of 3.66%, while 93.2% of households in Maine have access to at least one car.
-This suggests an uptrend in the car market despite the increased car prices exacerbated by supply chain constraints and high-interest rates.
+The U.S. experienced an increase in personal and commercial automobile ownership rates of 3.66% from 2017 to 2021, with 91.7% of households owning at least one vehicle to drive and 93.2% of households in Maine having access to at least one car.
+This suggests an uptrend in the car market despite increased car prices exacerbated by supply chain constraints for parts and a lack of new and used car inventories.

-Auto loan borrowers in Maine have an average debt of $18,824.
-This represents the biggest jump in auto loan debt across the country by 7.8% from the previous year’s average.
+Auto loan borrowers in Maine have an average auto loan balance of $18,824.
+This average amount represents a 7.8% jump in auto loan debt from the previous year’s average.

 Mortgage Debt